nickbartram/tableau_climate/README.md

 The visuals in this project demonstrate some interesting trends:

 * CO2 emissions in Canada and the United States have greatly increased since the 1960s however, emissions have dropped somewhat in the last 15 years.
-* Wheat and corn production has steadily increased in both countries, though fluctuating from year to year the overall trend increases greatly
+* Wheat and corn production has steadily increased in both countries, though fluctuating from year to year, the overall trend increases greatly.
 * Rainfall in the United States is much higher than Canada, even though Canada has a much larger surface area.
 * Population in the both countries has also greatly increased, although CO2 per capita has been decreasing since the year 2000.
 * With crop production, rainfall, CO2 all increasing, it's surprising to see that people able to afford a healthy diet is decreasing.